 June 01, 2019

-In April of 2019, Hawa traveled from Bangladesh to Japan to share her story with Room to Read supporters for our annual regional gala.
-Here's the powerful speech she shared:
+In March of 2019, Mereena traveled from Kathmandu, Nepal to Sydney, Australia to share her story with Room to Read supporters for our annual regional gala.
+Here's the inspiring speech she shared:

 Namaste!
 I am Mereena Sainju from the beautiful country of Nepal.
 I live in the capital city Kathmandu with my parents and my grandmother.
 I have recently completed my bachelor’s degree in social work and I work as a Scout Instructor in Manaslu Public Secondary School.
 But as you just saw in my video, it was a long journey to get where I am today.

 There was a time in my life where finishing secondary school felt impossible.
 When I was in grade 9, my mother had to undergo heart surgery.
 I still get goosebumps when I remember it.
 My father used to work all day and night to manage the money and I started to work too.
 I worked part-time at a shop and my studies struggled because of it.
 My grades dropped.
 I could hardly pass my exams.
 Then, in grade 12 when I failed my board exam.
 I cried a lot then.
 It felt like my years of hardwork went in vain.
 My friends continued their studies, but I was at home feeling so low, depressed and angry about everything.
 I didn’t feel like talking to my family or my friends.
 Instead, I thought of giving up on my education.
 I think I would have dropped out if Room to Read hadn’t been there to support me during that phase.